Rhythm and Geometry: Constructivist art in Britain since 19512 October -17 July 2022

 Opening with a selection of significant reliefs, the exhibition looks at the transition into abstraction that occurred at this time.
 Process-based artworks will demonstrate their mathematical or scientific foundations, before charting the development into participatory or kinetic art forms.
 Exploring the emotive and optical effects of colour and pattern, the exhibition ends with work in the form of geometric abstraction.

 Artists include Robert Adams, Yaacov Agam, Rana Begum, Anthony Caro, Lygia Clark, Natalie Dower, Adrian Heath, Anthony Hill, Michael Kidner, Kenneth Martin, Mary Martin, François Morellet, Victor Pasmore, Jean Spencer, Takis, Mary Webb, Stephen Willats, Victor Vasarely, Gillian Wise and Li Yuan-Chia.

-To coincide with the exhibition Rana Begum’s immersive installation No. 670 Mesh (2016) will be installed in the East End gallery, dynamically interacting with the Sainsbury Centre architecture.
+To coincide with the exhibition Rana Begum’s immersive installation No. 670 Mesh (2016) is installed in the East End gallery, dynamically interacting with the Sainsbury Centre architecture.

 Image Credit: Fritton, Mary Webb, 1971 Sainsbury Centre © Mary Webb